Asian water monitor: Behaviour and ecology

 Water monitors defend themselves using their tails, claws, and jaws.
 They are excellent swimmers, using the raised fin on their tails to steer through water.
-When encountering smaller prey items, the water monitor will subdue it in its jaws and proceed to violently thrash its neck, destroying the prey’s organs and spine which leaves it dead or incapacitated.
-The lizard will then proceed to swallow it whole.
+When encountering smaller prey items, the water monitor will subdue it in its jaws and proceed to violently thrash its neck, destroying the prey's organs and spine which leaves it dead or incapacitated.
+The lizard will then swallow it whole.

-In dominantly aquatic habitats their semiaquatic behavior is considered to provide a measure of safety from predators.
-Paired with their generalist diet, this is thought to contribute to their ecological plasticity.
+In dominantly aquatic habitats, their semiaquatic behavior is considered to provide a measure of safety from predators.
+This along with their versatile diet is said to contribute to their plasticity, or ecological adaptability.
 When hunted by predators such as the king cobra (Ophiophagus hannah) they will climb trees using their powerful legs and claws.
 If this evasion is not enough to escape danger, they have also been known to jump from trees into streams for safety, a tactic similar to that of the green iguana (Iguana iguana).

-Like the Komodo dragon, the water monitor will often eat carrion.
-They have a keen sense of smell and can smell a carcass from far away.
-They are known to feed on dead human bodies.
-While on the one hand their presence can be helpful in locating a missing person in forensic investigations, on the other hand they can inflict further injuries to the corpse, complicating ascertainment of the cause of death.
+On the island of Flores, it is sympatric with the Komodo dragon.
+Like the Komodo dragon, the water monitor often eats carrion, or rotten flesh.
+By eating this decaying flesh, the Asian water monitor provides benefits to the ecosystem by removing infectious elements, cleaning the environment.

+While adults are terrestrial, juveniles are primarily arboreal.

 The first description of the water monitor and its behaviour in English literature was made in 1681 by Robert Knox, who observed it during his long confinement in the Kingdom of Kandy: "There is a Creature here called Kobberaguion, resembling an Alligator.
 The biggest may be five or six feet long, speckled black and white.
 He lives most upon the Land, but will take the water and dive under it: hath a long blue forked tongue like a sting, which he puts forth and hisseth and gapeth, but doth not bite nor sting, tho the appearance of him would scare those that knew not what he was.
 He is not afraid of people, but will lie gaping and hissing at them in the way, and will scarce stir out of it.
 He will come and eat Carrion with the Dogs and Jackals, and will not be scared away by them, but if they come near to bark or snap at him, with his tail, which is long like a whip, he will so slash them, that they will run away and howl."

-Water monitors are prone to attacking humans when threatened, and should be handled with caution.
-The bite of a water monitor can inflict a severe injury.
+Reproduction

+The Asian water monitor breeds between April and October.
+The females lay eggs about a month after mating in rotting logs or stumps.
+A clutch varies from 10 to 40 eggs with an incubation period of 6 to 7 months.
+When hatched, hatchlings are fully developed and independent.
+Once males and females reach a length of about 150 cm, respectively, they will become reproductively mature and able to breed.